MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 ```

 `Accept: text/csv` returns a single summary row (the top-level report fields), not one row
-per evaluation — the converter flattens the returned dict, and `evaluations` lands in it as
+per feed — the converter flattens the returned dict, and `feeds` lands in it as a single
-a single stringified cell.
-Use the JSON response for per-criterion detail.
+stringified cell.
+Use the JSON response for per-feed and per-criterion detail.

 Nothing about this task needs GCP credentials — only `FEEDS_DATABASE_URL`.